 - 615.12.
 Some effects state that damage "can't be prevented."
 If unpreventable damage would be dealt, any applicable prevention effects are still applied to it.
 Those effects won't prevent any damage, but any additional effects they have will take place.
 Existing damage prevention shields won't be reduced by damage that can't be prevented. - 615.12a A prevention effect is applied to any particular unpreventable damage event just once.
 It won't invoke itself repeatedly trying to prevent that damage. - 615.13.
 Some triggered abilities trigger when damage that would be dealt is prevented.
-Such an ability triggers each time a prevention effect is applied to one or more simultaneous damage events and prevents some or all of that damage. - 616.
-Interaction of Replacement and/or Prevention Effects - 616.1.
+Such an ability triggers each time a prevention effect is applied to one or more simultaneous damage events and prevents some or all of that damage.

+- 616.1.
 If two or more replacement and/or prevention effects are attempting to modify the way an event affects an object or player, the affected object's controller (or its owner if it has no controller) or the affected player chooses one to apply, following the steps listed below.
 If two or more players have to make these choices at the same time, choices are made in APNAP order (see rule 101.4). - 616.1a If any of the replacement and/or prevention effects are self-replacement effects (see rule 614.15), one of them must be chosen.
 If not, proceed to rule 616.1b. - 616.1b If any of the replacement and/or prevention effects would modify under whose control an object would enter the battlefield, one of them must be chosen.
 If not, proceed to rule 616.1c. - 616.1c If any of the replacement and/or prevention effects would cause an object to become a copy of another object as it enters the battlefield, one of them must be chosen.
-If not, proceed to rule 616.1d. - 616.1d Any of the applicable replacement and/or prevention effects may be chosen. - 616.1e Once the chosen effect has been applied, this process is repeated (taking into account only replacement or prevention effects that would now be applicable) until there are no more left to apply.
+If not, proceed to rule 616.1d. - 616.1d If any of the replacement and/or prevention effects would cause a card to enter the battlefield with its back face up, one of them must be chosen (See rule 701.28, "Transform").
+If not, proceed to 616.1e. - 616.1e Any of the applicable replacement and/or prevention effects may be chosen. - 616.1f Once the chosen effect has been applied, this process is repeated (taking into account only replacement or prevention effects that would now be applicable) until there are no more left to apply.